Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-backup-power/README.md

                         so alerting keeps working while trending data is dropped.
   --no-proxy            Do not use a proxy.
   --password PASSWORD   Huawei OceanStor Dorado API password.
-Password.
   --password-file PASSWORD_FILE
                         Path to a file holding the password, read from its first line.
 Keeps the password out of the process